 And so it is, because being a Shaman is not gender specific.

-But this is what I found out:
+But this is what my husband and I found out:

 Female shaman history is very interesting and found in female shaman names.